 Glycerol, Glycerin or Glycerine.
 Specialist Chemists may stock it.

 One spoon of sugar contains 16 calories.
-To achieve the same sweetness it would be necessary to consume 40 calories of Glycerol, so there is no saving at all.
+To achieve the same sweetness it would be necessary to consume 40 calories of Glycerin, so there is no saving at all.
 It is an excellent humecant and is often used in museli bars to keep them moist and chewy.
 It is also used in breakfast cereals and frozen pastries.

 It used to be used as an antifreeze, in recent times products with lower freezing points are used.
 It also has antiseptic qualities, and can be used to treat burns and minor skin injuries.
 It is used as an ingredient in toothpaste, mouthwashes, cough mixtures etc. It is useful in the prevention of bad breath.
 It is also reputed to assist in keeping the body hydrated during exercise, bodybuilders and runners use it for this purpose.